Data collection and evidence gathering made easy

 Stage 2 – Data Collection and Evidence Gathering

-The collection of data, metrics and audit evidence, the “fieldwork”, is the most resource intensive phase of the audit process.
+The collection of data, metrics and audit evidence, the “fieldwork”, is the most resource intensive phase of the review process.
 It’s the easiest one to make mistakes in, omit key facts or rely on assumptions that are not really valid.
 The data should be gathered across as wide a scope as possible, ideally the entire environment.
 Manual approaches often rely on sampling and this can introduce biases or omissions.

-Types of fieldwork and data collection
+Types of fieldwork

-One obvious goal is to optimise the amount of labour involved in doing this; by minimising the time spent querying systems, gathering data and creating reports reports or spreadsheet extracts.
+One obvious goal is to optimise the amount of labour involved in doing this; by minimising the time spent querying systems, gathering data and creating reports or spreadsheet extracts.
 This means that more systems and controls can be covered.
 Doing this programmatically also means the data collection can be done by less experienced or non-expert staff, or by local IT administrators.
 Taking data direct from the source also removes interpretation and subjectivity from the collection process around “how compliant” or “how well implemented” a control or system is.

 Expert analysis of the collected data then benefits from better, more accurate and comprehensive inputs and less reliance on or overhead from travelling, collecting, collating and extracting – hence more time to understand and draw conclusions or examine areas of the cyber defence posture that are not embedded in technology.

-3. Identifies weaknesses, failures or omissions
+3. Identify weaknesses, failures or omissions

 Stage 3 – Analysis and Interpretation